 2) Application procedure

 We will submit your visa application to the responsible German diplomatic mission within 10 days after we have received all the necessary documents.
 After the documents have been sent and reviewed by the German consulate general, a D-visa will be issued within eight weeks after the application was submitted.
-(Processing can take up to three months.
-It may be faster.
-We are basing this information on past experience, but the timeframe can vary.
-If and how fast a visa will be issued depends on the respective diplomatic mission.)
+The processing time varies but in our experience three months is a safe estimation.
+Sometimes the processing is faster and other times longer but on average it takes three months.

 3) Arrival in Germany